 We’ve since released an updated version of this article, with updated information and new additions.

-Welcome to the Fight Quality ultimate guide to everything you need to know about boxing gloves.
+Welcome to the Fight Quality ultimate guide to everything you need to know about boxing gloves, updated for 2018.
 This guide aims to be the only resource you’ll ever need when it comes to boxing gloves.
 We’ve broken down just about everything you need to know, from the specialisations of the different styles of glove, to the different brands available.

 When you buy a new pair of boxing gloves, you almost always have a choice of sizes, weighed in ounces (oz), typically giving you selections of 10, 12, 14 or 16, with occasionally a couple more to choose from.
 After having reviewed a large number of gloves here at Fight Quality, we’ve noticed that there’s a lot of variation between the padding of gloves, so we thought we’d take a closer look.